hynek/doc2dash/docs/installation.md

 If you need to run it on an older Python version, use one of the 2.x releases that are available on [PyPI](https://pypi.org/project/doc2dash/).

 All platforms that run Python are supported.
-*doc2dash* comes with a few *Dash.app*-specific features that naturally only work on macOS.

 ## Viewer